Bethany Busy Bee

-Fever above 101 degrees
+- Fever above 100.4 degrees

-Vomiting or diarrhea
+- Vomiting or diarrhea

-Discharge from the nose that is yellow or green in color
+- Discharge from the nose that is yellow or green in color

-Any sign of a contagious illness
+- Any sign of a contagious illness

 Bethany Busy Bee Preschool Offers:

-Each class has a “Meet and Greet” opportunity the week before school starts.
+- Each class has a “Meet and Greet” opportunity the week before school starts.
 This provides an opportunity for the parents and children to meet each other, visit the playground and classroom before school starts.
 They are also able to tour the preschool if they haven’t before.
-Emotional, Social, Physical Development
+Emotional, Social, and Physical Development.

-Soft start on Orientation Day.
+- Soft start on Orientation Day.
 Parents and students get introduced to the staff and then follow their teacher to the classroom.
 The teacher provides parents a classroom tour and an opportunity for the parent and child to do a craft.
 The parents then reunite at the sanctuary for a review of school regulations while the students have a snack and play in the playground or the gym.
 The day ends early at about 11 am.
 This soft start helps the child feel comfortable and safe at school.
-Emotional & Social
+Emotional and Social Development.

-Individual and Small Group Learning Activities.
+- Individual and Small Group Learning Activities.
 During this part of the day the teachers are able to work individually with the children, teaching cognitive skills including numbers, letters, colors and shapes.
-This center time often includes some fine motor art activities focused on the theme or unit they are studying.
+This center often includes some fine motor art activities focused on the theme or unit they are studying.

 - Circle Time.
 Circle time is when new centers, units, letters, colors, numbers, and shapes are introduced and others are reviewed.
 It’s an opportunity for building new vocabulary and improving language skills.
 Sometimes “Show and Tell” is a part of Circle Time.
-Often at Circle Time the helpers are assigned to assist with the calendar, weather, be a line leader, snack server, table wiper, or handy helper.
+Often at Circle Time the student helpers are assigned to assist with the calendar, weather, be a line leader, snack server, table wiper, or handy helper.

-Math and Science.
+- Math and Science.
 These subjects are integrated throughout the unit activities.
 Children can count out their own crackers at snack or make a class graph showing which vehicle pictured goes on the land, in the air, or in the water.
-Specific science units, like the butterflies and metamorphosis, are completed monthly throughout the year.
+Specific science units, like the butterflies and metamorphosis, and magnets are completed monthly throughout the year.

-Weekly Bible Stories.
+- Weekly Bible Stories.
 Children will hear a story from the Bible and receive another page for their Busy Bee Bible Storybook.
 The children will be encouraged to memorize Bible verses and understand biblical values such as love, gentleness, kindness, joy and peace.

-Daily Music and Movement.
+- Daily Music and Movement.
 Your child will be engaged in music and movement activities for about 20 minutes each day.
 These activities utilize instruments, bean bags, the parachute, bells and drums.
 Units are often reinforced during this active time period.
 Christian songs, finger plays and simple Bible verses, secular music and preschool exercise or music videos may be used.

 - Special Days & Celebrations.
 Special activities at Busy Bee include vision screening; the Fall Festival; Rodeo Days; Pepperoni Pizza Pajama Day; Valentines Card Exchange; Leprechaun and St. Patrick’s Day Gold Coin Hunt; Easter Egg Hunt; Donuts with Dad; Muffins with Mom; Goodies and Grandparents creating opportunities for families to meet.